Live Preview:

 Originally based on the intrinsic ratios principle explained by Thierry Koblentz, this is what the code does:

 Lastly, setting the width and height of the iframe both to 100% forces it to stretch to fill the height and width of its container.
-The end result is a video that with an aspect ratio of 16:9 and adjusts with changing screen sizes.
+The end result is a video with an aspect ratio of 16:9 that adjusts with changing screen sizes.

 Our Embed Responsively tool creates responsive embeds based on the above principle.
 You can enter the YouTube URL of your video, copy the responsive embed code generated by our tool, and add it to your website's HTML directly.
 You can also use the responsive code generated in WordPress by adding it as an HTML block in the Gutenberg editor.